-J. O. Pussell, an old-time resident of Manitou park, was caught in a blizzard in the park and froze to death.
+-J. O. Fussell, an old-time resident of Manitou park, was caught in a blizzard in the park and froze to death.
 He was hauling provisions with a team to a ranch when overtaken by the storm.
 He was 63 years old and prominent in Grand Army of the Republic circles.

 Mexico-China Treaty.
 WASHINGTON, D. C., Nov.
-3 .- For some time negotiations have been in progress in Washington toward establishing treaty relations between China and Mexico.
-The negotiations have been carried on by Ambassador Aspirox of Mexico and Minister Wa-Ting Fang of China and are now so far along that the signing of the instrument is expected to occur early next week.
-Aride from its importance in being the first treaty ever neartioted between the two countries, its terms are such as to yield large bonsfits to each of the contracting parties.
+3 .- For

+some time negotiations have been in progress in Washington toward establishing treaty relations between China and Mexico.
+The negotiations have been carried on by Ambassador Aspirox of Mexico and Minister Wu Ting Fang of China and are now so far along that the signing of the interms are such as to yield large benefits to each of the contracting parties.